Fuge Camps

 FUGE Camps is a series of Christian summer camps for children, youth, and young adults centered on Bible study, worship, mission work, and recreational activities organized by LifeWay Christian Resources of the Southern Baptist Convention.
-FUGE Camps is the world's largest summer camp, as well as the world's largest Christian camp.
 FUGE Camps offers four different styles of camp, where churches can choose to attend either Centrifuge (CFUGE or CF) or Mission Fuge (MFUGE or MF).
 At "combo" locations, churches can choose to do a mixture of these, if they desire, to meet their student's needs.
-A Student Leader Apprentice program is also offered for students entering or leaving their senior year of high school.
-College students and adults may apply to work as a staffer when they turn 19 years of age, and have been out of high school for at least one year.

 Background

 Since 1979 FUGE has been the official youth camp of the Southern Baptist Convention.
 What started out as a few weeks of camp sponsored by the Baptist Sunday School Board (now LifeWay Christian Resources) turned into a youth ministry movement.

-FUGE camps are unique in that there is not a central camp facility where the program is conducted.
-Instead, teams of staffers are based at various colleges and retreat centers across the United States.
-Student-campers are usually housed in college dormitories or convention-style hotel rooms.

-Because of this decentralized approach, FUGE staffs—usually about 20-30 college students and recent college graduates—are able to reach students across the United States.

-LifeWay Christian Resources states that since the beginning of the ministry, over 1,000,000 people have experienced Centrifuge and its associated camps.
-Each summer, FUGE Camps hosts almost 60,000 students.

 Programming

 FUGE Camps are open to students who have just completed grades 6–12.
 College students and adults can attend camp as Adult Sponsors.
 They are centered on the youth groups of Christian churches, particularly (though not exclusively) Baptist churches.
-The camps offer a "staffer who does the work so that your youth staff are free to deepen their relationships with both students and God."